Signs Your Cat Has Worms

 However, if the parasites grow too numerous, these freeloaders start to cause health problems for their host.
 Kittens may experience stunted growth as the worms in their intestines steal vital nutrients.
 Malnutrition, dehydration, and anemia—a shortage of red blood cells that may cause fatigue, dizziness, and a fast heart rate—are also possible when parasites attach to the intestinal wall and start feeding off your cat’s blood.

 Signs Your Cat Might Have Worms

 Intestinal parasites are most common in outdoor cats and kittens that grew up in unsanitary conditions.
 They are rarely found in indoor cats.
-However, regardless of your pet’s living situation, you should keep an eye out for these signs your cat has worms:
+However, regardless of your pet’s living situation, you should keep an eye out for these signs to help you tell if your cat has worms: